 WHAT’S MARTIN DOING NOW?

 Dunno.
 Don’t know what’s happened to him.
-(According to a Daily Mail report a few months later, Martin had a mental breakdown and lives quietly with his wife in Wales, far removed from the music industry.)
+[UPDATE: Martin died in 2015.
+According to a Daily Mail report a few months after the interview, Martin had a mental breakdown and lived quietly with his wife on an island off Wales.]

 YOU’RE AN HEIR OF SORTS TO SAM COOKE.
 WHAT SONG OF HIS DO YOU WISH YOU’D WRITTEN — APART FROM “A CHANGE IS GONNA COME”?